 Do you have constant aches and pains that persist or keep coming back?
 Do medications, injections, chiropractic treatments, physiotherapy or massage give you temporary relief but you constantly need these treatments in order to function?

-The reason why the pain system is so important and why it is such a significant source of healthcare expenditure as well as human suffering is that it is your main alarm system.
+The reason why the pain system is so important and why it is such a significant source of healthcare expenditure (and human suffering) is that it is your main alarm system.
 It is meant to irritate you when it detects that something is wrong in your life!
 Since it is a compass for your well-being, it should not be ignored.
-In the next few blogs, we will discuss strategies to help you with physical, emotional and interpersonal perpetuating factors.
+In the next few articles, we will discuss strategies to help you with physical, emotional, and interpersonal perpetuating factors.